waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Trust Physical Evidence Over Dialogue:** A sign on Route 39 claimed it connected to Ecruteak City.
 My initial exploration suggested the path north was a dead end, but this was incorrect.
 The path does continue north, connecting to Route 38.
 Lesson: Thoroughly explore all paths before concluding they are dead ends.
 - **Interaction Pre-check:** Before pressing 'A' to interact with any NPC or object, I must first perform a pre-check: verify my character is standing on an adjacent tile AND is facing the target directly.
 Wasting a turn on a failed interaction due to poor positioning is a critical error.
 - **Safe Interaction Positioning:** When planning to interact with the tile you are standing on (e.g., searching for a hidden switch), first turn to face a solid, non-hazardous adjacent tile (like a WALL) before pressing 'A'.
 This prevents accidental movement into hazards like pits.
+- **NPC Movement Triggers:** Moving NPCs may not move on a passive timer.
+Their movement can be triggered by the player's proximity or by walking into their line of sight.
+If an NPC is blocking a path, attempting to approach them can be a valid strategy to make them move.

 ## Tool & Agent Management
 - **Tool Definition Errors:** If `define_tool` fails with an 'identical script' error, it means the proposed change has already been successfully applied in a previous turn.
 Do not retry the same definition; proceed with the next action.